bssayla/PaLM2-discord-bot/ReadME.md

 - [x] Add `!reply` command to continue the chat with the bot
 - [x] Add `!help` or `!commands` command to show the commands
 - [x] Add `!history` command to show the history of the chat
+- [ ] Add `!image` command to send an image and text to the bot and get the text